 When Odom became a free agent, the Miami Heat offered him a $63 million contract that the Clippers chose not to match.
-Teaming with emerging superstar Dwayne Wade in the 2003-04 season, Odom averaged 17.1 points and 9.7 rebounds per game, leading Miami to its first playoff series win in four years.
-Following that season, Odom represented the United States at the Olympic Games in Athens, Greece, which he considers one of his career's greatest honors.
+Teaming with emerging superstar Dwyane Wade in the 2003-04 season, Odom averaged 17.1 points and 9.7 rebounds per game, leading Miami to its first playoff series win in four years.
+Following that season, Odom represented the United States at the Olympic Games in Athens, Greece, and helped the team win the bronze medal, which he considers one of his greatest career honors.

 Following a single season in Miami, Odom and teammates Caron Butler and Brian Grant were traded to the Los Angeles Lakers in exchange for Shaquille O'Neal.
 During his seven seasons back in Los Angeles, he merged his unique playing style with that of Lakers star Kobe Bryant.
 Odom helped the team win two NBA championships, in 2009 and 2010.

 At the end of 2011, Odom was traded to the Dallas Mavericks in a deal that he wasn't happy with.
 Less than six months later, he parted ways with the Mavericks, and in June 2012, he was traded back to the Los Angeles Clippers as part of a four-team deal.